Whtneyas/human-centered-design/README.md

 1. After testing the product that we have made.
 What went well and what went bad.

 Answer: She didn't like the fact that she has to click on a button to activate a speech recognition.
 She told us about how she puts on a speech recognition.
 She said she puts it's on in the morning and in the eveing she puts it off.
 She didn't like the fact that she has to always click a button when she wants to speak in the microfone or give instructions to the microfone.

 2. Why are you using a tablet and not a mouse?

-Answer : She said she cannot work with her nouse at all because it involves scrlling and clicking which she is unfortunately not able to do so uses basically a drawing tablet as a mousE.
+Answer: She said she cannot work with her nouse at all because it involves scrlling and clicking which she is unfortunately not able to do so uses basically a drawing tablet as a mousE.
 With the drawing tablet she has to hold the pen without clicking anything with her hands but rather use her pen.
 On the pen, are two buttons which can be used for selecting a text so she uses that.

 3. What type of files and apps do you use 🗂️📑